ricsam/enschedule/README.md

 POSTGRES=postgres://postgres:postgres@127.0.0.1:6543/dev
 ```

-##### Import handlers
+##### Import functions

-A handler module is just a javascript file that looks like this:
+A function module is just a javascript file that looks like this:

 ```js
 const { z } = require("zod");